salus-rai/Salus/responsible-ai-backend/README.md

 The source code for the project is licensed under the MIT license, which you can find in the [LICENSE.md](License.md) file.

+## Issue Update
+Resolving Cosmos DB Error:
+"The index path corresponding to the specified order-by item is excluded."

+If you encounter this error while hitting the Register API during backend operations, it typically means the required field (e.g., id) is not included in the indexing policy for ordering results.
+To resolve this in Azure Cosmos DB:
+1. Navigate to the Azure Portal and open your Cosmos DB account.

+2. Go to Data Explorer.

+3. In the Data Explorer, locate your User Table (Collection).

+4. Click on the User Table, then go to "User Settings".

+5. Open the Indexing Policy tab.

+6. Under Included Paths:

+    Add a new definition:

+        Type: Single Field

+        Path: /id/?

+        Make sure it's included and not excluded.

+7. Click Save to apply the changes.

+After that:
+Try hitting the Register API again — the error should now be resolved.